janmlam/webdev-mobile-port/README.md

 #### Open on mobile:

-- NOTE: Mobile needs to be the NTNU VPN, I don't know how long access we have on these, so backend may not work.
+- NOTE: Mobile needs to be on NTNU network or VPN, or else it won't connect.
+I don't knwo how long we have access to the virtual machines.
 - Download Expo app for android/ios, scan the QR code to open webpage.
 ---